Trekking in Nepal, Peak Climbing, Mt Biking and Tours in Nepal, Bhutan and Tibet

 From Phakding to Namche is a 6 hours hike in total so we continue trekking along the banks of the Dudh Koshi, crossing the majestic river many times on exciting suspension bridges laden with prayer flags.
 After entering the Sagamartha National Park, the trail climbs steeply with breathtaking views.
 Namche Bazaar is home to many quality restaurants, hotels, lodges, shops, money exchange services, internet cafes and bakeries.
 Namche is the biggest Sherpa settlement along the Everest trail.

 Today, we hike to the Everest View Hotel for a panoramic and spectacular view of the mountains.
-It takes about 2 hours to reach there, after 1 hour we start to see the mountains.
+It takes about 2 to 3 hours to reach there, after 1 hour we start to see the mountains.
 On a hill overlooking Namche Bazaar is the Syangboche Airport, an unpaved airstrip which is not licensed for commercial operations and has a very few facilities.
 We will also be visiting this airport.

 On this day, we descend down to Monjo passing through Sagarmatha National Park, waving goodbye to the highest mountain in the world.
 We cross many suspension bridges, and walk by Dudh Koshi River.
-The trek will take approximately 4 hours.
+The trek will take approximately 4 to 5 hours.

-From Manjo to Lukla is a walk down the hill of approximately 4 hours.
+From Manjo to Lukla is a walk down the hill of approximately 4 to 5 hours.
 We will finally reach Lukla from where we had started the trek.
 You will get the time to relive your memories of the beautiful place you recently visited and are now waving off to.

 It’s also spare day in case of bad weather in Lukla, if you are interested in continuing to Chitwan Jungle Safari, River Rafting Adventure, and Kathmandu Shopping Tour.

 In the evening, we will have a farewell dinner in a fine restaurant.